The author sent me an ARC of this book (epub format) in exchange for an honest review (member of Rosie’s Book Review Team).

 My rating: ⭐ ⭐ ⭐ ⭐

-This is a book for you if you like British mystery/suspense series and strong female characters.
+This is a book for you if you like young adult fantasy series, intriguing suspense, believable characters, and young heroes-to-be on a quest.

 |Cover||⭐ ⭐ ⭐ ⭐|